Information for Victims of Crime

 A letter will be sent to you that asks you to document your financial loss.
 It is important to complete the form as quickly and accurately as possible.
 If exact costs are not available then estimates may be provided.

-Whenever possible the juvenile will be required to pay you restitution for your loss.
-Often, the juvenile is placed on a court work crew to earn the money to repay you.
-Unless the juvenile has been ordered (or has agreed) to pay you directly, a check will be sent to you from the court as the juvenile either pays into or earns money towards his or her account.
+Whenever possible, the youth will be required to pay you restitution for your loss.
+The youth may be placed on a court work crew to earn the money to repay you.
+Unless they they were ordered, or they agreed to pay you directly, a check will be sent to you from the court as the youth either pays into or earns money towards their court account.

-The court makes every effort to assist the juvenile to pay restitution.
-At times the juveniles do not comply, may become involved in the adult system or move and cannot be found, all of which make obtaining all of your money in a timely manner extremely difficult.
-Regardless, the court will continue to try and recover your restitution.
-It is important that you tell the court if you move so that you can continue to receive payments.
+The court makes every effort to assist the youth in making restitution payments.
+When a referred youth does not comply or cannot be found, the juvenile court will continue to make efforts to recover your restitution.
+However, obtaining all of your money in a timely manner may be difficult.
+It is important to tell the court if you move, so that you can continue to recieve payments.

 Victim Impact Statements

-You will receive a form which, if you choose to complete, asks you to share with the court and the offender the impact the crime has had on you and your family.
+You will receive a form which, if you choose to complete, asks you to share with the court and the referred youth the impact the crime has had on you and your family.
 The information received from victims often impacts the court's decisions.

 Notice About Testimony and Hearings

-Please be aware that most juvenile hearings are closed to the public, but as a victim you should be allowed to attend the dispositional (sentencing) part.
+Please be aware that most hearings for referred youth are closed to the public, but as a victim you should be allowed to attend most hearings such as the arraignment, trial, and disposition.
 Contact the court worker or prosecuting attorney if you wish to attend.

 Safe Waiting Area